 The co-applicants for this rezoning are not proposing any new development.
-Nevertheless, for the purposes of environmental review, a projected development and development site was studied.
-The tower-on-a-base building form required by the extension of the SLSD would likely result in mixed-use buildings of about 350 to 400 feet, similar to most towers found in the Lincoln Square area developed over the past 30 years.
+Nevertheless, with the extension of the SLSD, the tower-on-a-base building form required by the SLSD would likely result in mixed-use buildings of about 350 to 400 feet, similar to most towers found in the Lincoln Square area developed over the past 30 years.
 For the purpose of a conservative analysis, a hypothetical massing was developed that shows four new towers that would be allowed under the expanded district regulations.
 These towers assume a merged zoning lot with historic buildings on the ABC campus contributing floor area.
 Without the extension of the SLSD, the redevelopment of the former ABC campus could use standard tower regulations, which would otherwise allow towers well over 1,000 feet.

 The rezoning area has been zoned C4-7 since 1961.
 In 1969, zoning was amended to incorporate one of NYC's first special districts, the Special Lincoln Square District.
 It covers all areas zoned C4-7 that abut the rezoning area to the west, north and south, but conspicuously did not cover this block.
 The SLSD was designed to make the area into a "unique cultural and architectural complex" and a "center for the performing arts."
 To that end, it included elements like arcades, plazas, pedestrian ways, gallerias and covered plazas that would provide bonuses to buildings that created these public spaces on their private property.
-This block was omitted from the SLSD even though it has the same C4-7 zoning as most of the SLSD.
-Reportedly, this block was purposely omitted from the SLSD because of the growing presence of ABC, which desired the flexibility C4-7 zoning provided without the bulk controls of the SLSD.
+This block was omitted from the SLSD even though it has the same C4-7 zoning as most of the SLSD has.
+Reportedly, this block was purposely omitted from the

+SLSD because of the growing presence of ABC, which desired the flexibility C4-7 zoning provided without the bulk controls of the SLSD.